 A classic example is a {\em measurement of the branching fraction of a particular decay mode} when the {\em total} number of decays $N$ can fluctuate because the experimental design is to run for a fixed length of time.
 Then $N$ is an ancillary statistic.
 You perform an experiment and obtain $N$ total decays, and then do a toy MC simulation (Section~\ref{toymc}) of repetitions of the experiment.
 Do you let $N$ fluctuate, or do you fix it to the value observed?
 It may seem that the toy MC should include your complete procedure, including fluctuations in $N$.

-But the above arguments would point toward {\em conditioning on the value of the ancillary statistic actually obtained}.
+However, the above arguments would point toward {\em conditioning on the value of the ancillary statistic actually obtained}.
 So your branching fraction measurement is binomial with trials $N$.
 This was originally discussed in HEP by F. James and M. Roos~\cite{jamesroos}.
-For more complete discussion, see Ref.~\cite{cht2010}.
+For a more complete discussion, see Ref.~\cite{cht2010}.